-Flip over, clean all surfaces to perfection and install the front screen protector.
+Flip over, clean all surfaces to perfection, and install the front screen protector.

-Tip: You may want to turn on a shower and install the screen in somewhat steamy room as it helps to settle any dust particles that naturally float in the air.
+Tip: You may want to turn on a shower and install the screen in a somewhat steamy room as it helps to settle any dust particles that naturally float in the air.
 But not so humid that it forms condensation on your parts!

 If you have a dark spot on your screen, then something on the inside is pressing on the backside of your AGS-101 screen.
 Often, it is the flex cable adapter.
 Another possible reason is the battery wires are bunched up under the battery.
-This will cause the battery to push on the 3D printed part, which could press on the back of the screen.
+This will cause the battery to push on the 3D-printed part, which could press on the back of the screen.